Our goal is to help you to obtain a divorce that leaves you both emotionally and financially intact. This is a goal worth pursuing.

 There are countless other issues that arise depending upon your situation.
 You should understand all of issues going in to your divorce so that you will know how best to proceed.
 For instance, depending upon the circumstances, your situation may dictate the Interim Division of Income & Expenses, awards of temporary custody, issuance of protective orders, and many other interim steps along the way to the finalization of your divorce.

 Divorce is an extremely difficult and stressful process.
 The stress and strain, emotional and financial, cannot be avoided completely.
 However, it can be minimized.
-This begins with the selection of your attorney.
+This begins with the selection of an experienced New Mexico divorce attorney.